uschpc/webportal-netlify-gatsby/src/user-guides/discoveryguides/getting-started.md

 Researchers are encouraged to install any software, libraries, and packages necessary for their work.
 Consult the software's documentation on how to install from source or with pre-built binaries.
 Additionally, for a more controlled and portable computing environment, consider using a [Singularity container](https://singularity.lbl.gov/) for your software builds.

-For more information on installing software, see the [Software user guides](/user-information/user-guides/software).
+For more information on installing software, see the [Software and Programming user guides](/user-information/user-guides/software-and-programming).

 ### Running jobs